tdfischer/buildenv/README.md

   Whenever the shell prompt is regenerated.
   WARNING: This function needs to be pretty much *instant*, as bash does not show the prompt 'till it is done.

+# Update Mechanism

+There is a rudimentary update mechanism that assumes $BUILDENV_HOME is a git repository, originally cloned from somewhere (has an 'origin' remote).

+To use, run buildenv_update